astronomer/airflow-guides/guides/airflow-snowflake.md

 > **Note:** To make use of deferrable operators you must have a Triggerer running in your Airflow environment.
 For more on how to use deferrable operators, check out [this guide](https://www.astronomer.io/guides/deferrable-operators).

-All of these tasks rely on parameterized SQL scripts that are stored in the `include/sql/` directory and can be found in the Astronomer Registry link above.
+All of these tasks rely on parameterized SQL scripts that are stored in the `include/sql/` directory and can be found on the [Astronomer Registry](https://registry.astronomer.io/dags/complex-snowflake-transform).

 The DAG looks like this: